Towers of Bologna: Construction

-The construction of the towers was quite onerous, the usage of serfs notwithstanding.
+The construction of the towers was quite tedious, the usage of serfs notwithstanding.
 To build a typical tower with a height of 60 m would have required between three and ten years of work.

 Each tower had a square cross-section with foundations between five and ten meters deep, reinforced by poles hammered into the ground and covered with pebble and lime.
 The tower's base was made of big blocks of selenite stone.
 The remaining walls became successively thinner and lighter the higher the structure was raised, and were realised in so-called "a sacco" masonry: with a thick inner wall and a thinner outer wall, with the gap being filled with stones and mortar.

 Usually, some holes were left in the outer wall as well as bigger hollows in the selenite to support scaffoldings and to allow for later coverings and constructions, generally on the basis of wood.

 Number

 The towers must actually have crowded Bologna in the Middle Ages and there has been considerable debate about their peak number before the first ones were demolished to avoid collapse or for other reasons.

 The first historian to study the towers of Bologna in a systematic way was Count Giovanni Gozzadini, a senator of the Italian kingdom in the 19th century, who studied the city's history intensively, not least to raise the prestige of his home town in the context of the now united Italy.
 He based his analysis mostly on the civic archives of real estate deeds, attempting to arrive at a reliable number of towers on the basis of documented ownership changes.
 His approach resulted in the extraordinary number of 180 towers, an enormous amount considering the size and resources of medieval Bologna.

 More recent studies pointed out that Gozzadini's methodology might have led to multiple counts of buildings, which could have been referred to in legal documents by different names, depending on the name of the family who actually owned it at a given moment.
-More recent estimates reduced therefore the number to a total between 80 and 100, where not all towers existed at the same time.
+More recent estimates therefore reduced the number to a total between 80 and 100, where not all towers existed at the same time.